LoadStar822/Chimera/README.md

 ### ⚡ Fast and Accurate Species Classification

 Chimera is optimized for both **speed and scalability**.
 The classification engine is **multi-threaded**, making it highly effective at processing large datasets in a short time.
-Its **high accuracy** is driven by advanced algorithms, ensuring reliable species-level identification.
+The underlying **interleaved cuckoo filter** technology from version 1.0 accelerates database construction and classification, while the newly added **LCA algorithm** in version 1.1 further improves classification accuracy by resolving ambiguous taxonomic assignments.

 Supported input formats include:
 - Standard formats: **FASTA**, **FASTQ**
 - Compressed formats: **.gz**, **.bz2**
 - **Paired-end reads** for more complex data inputs

+### 📊 Abundance and Diversity Analysis

+Chimera version 1.1 introduces advanced **abundance analysis**, allowing users to calculate the relative abundance of taxa across multiple levels of classification.
+Additionally, the tool computes the **Shannon index** and **Simpson index**, providing valuable insights into species diversity and evenness within a community.

 ### 📊 Integrated Krona Visualization